JoeyFitzpatrick/trunks.nvim/doc/ever.md

 ## Log
 `:G` log commands will typically open a UI.
 The [default configuration section](#default-configuration) shows every keymap, as does pressing `g?` in the log UI.

-When using the `:G log` command without arguments, a default [`--pretty`](https://git-scm.com/docs/pretty-formats) option is passed to the `log` command to change how the output looks.
-Passing any arguments to `:G log` causes this `--pretty` option to not be added to the `log` command.
+When using the `:G log` command without arguments, a default [`--pretty`](https://git-scm.com/docs/pretty-formats) format option is passed to the `log` command to change how the output looks.
+Passing a `--pretty` option, such as `:G log --pretty=full`, overrides the default format.

 ### Log -L